LESBAT-HEIG-VD/EcoDynElec/docs/data_input/overview.rst

 The data itself is **not provided per default**, for licensing reasons.
 Thus extracting data from LCA database and softwares is left to the user.
 The user can directly fill the template and provide it to EcoDynElec, as some functions of EcoDynElec were specifically tailored to extract relevant information from excel spreadsheets with this exact formatting.

-However, **for the software to being fully operational**, a default `Functional Unit file <https://github.com/LESBAT-HEIG-VD/EcoDynElec/blob/main/ecodynelec/data/Unit_Impact_Vector.csv>`__ was created.
+However, **for the software to being fully operational**, a default `Unit Impact file <https://github.com/LESBAT-HEIG-VD/EcoDynElec/blob/main/ecodynelec/data/Unit_Impact_Vector.csv>`__ was created.
 This file contains, for 6 countries only (AT, CH, DE, FR, IT, CZ) and 4 impact categories, the results of LCA data processing *through the mapping spreadsheet*.
 If no LCA data is provided by the user, EcoDynElec will try and use this default file.
 More information is provided in the `LCA data <https://ecodynelec.readthedocs.io/en/latest/data_input/lca_data.html>`__ page as well.